 There is even a free Google Chrome add-on called Smartsheet Project Management with collaborative worksheets and interactive Gantt.

-It stands to reason that the history of scientific management has not had the final chapter written.
-At Convergent1, we do not endorse using an outdated or ineffective principle, tool, or strategy.
-However, we are very adept at recognizing where well known and historic principles, tools, and strategies can be applied.
-We also know that there are times that a brand new idea, marketing strategy, product, redesign of the workflow process, or technology is needed.
+It stands to reason that the final chapter in the history of scientific management has not yet been written.
+At Convergent1, we do not endorse using any outdated/ineffective principle, tool, or strategy.
+However, at Convergent1, we are very adept at recognizing just where well-known and historic principles, tools, and strategies can be applied.
+We also know that there are times that a brand new idea, marketing strategy, product, a redesign of the workflow process, or technology is needed.

 We are very adept regarding business development, goals, and needs – including assessment, listening to your goals, strategic planning and implementation, and management.
 We improve the performance of your Internet investment through a combination of traditional principles, evolving trends, and state of the art technologies.